9 weird university bursaries, grants and scholarships

 Credit: Jacob Lund – Shutterstock

-The Leverhulme Charity offers a bursary of up to £3,000/year for students who are either the spouse or child of a commercial traveller, pharmacist or grocer, and who are in "financial need".
+The Leverhulme Charity offers a bursary of up to £3,000/year for students who are either the spouse or child of a commercial traveller, pharmacist or grocer.
+You are also eligible if you work in either of these industries yourself and are able to demonstrate "financial need".

-The charity is a bit vague on the definition of "financial need".
-So, you'll need to provide info about your financial situation and how the bursary would help you at university.
+You'll need to provide info about your financial situation and how the bursary would help you at university, but priority is given to students with a household income under £50,000.

 They also have a few stipulations about what constitutes a commercial traveller, pharmacist or grocer.
 Head over to their website for full details.